spangen87/memory-game/README.md

 ![Wireframe 1](assets/readme-images/index.jpg) ![Wireframe 2](assets/readme-images/alert.jpg)

 ### Site Structure
 The Teddy Memory Game is a one page applictaion.
 All buttons and actions are avilable from the screen without the need to scroll.
 The start menu is a div that will be hidden when the game starts, and the game will be hidden when you enter the menu.
-The structure keeps the game in focus, and other elements are planned to minimalistic.
+The structure keeps the game in focus, and other elements are planned to be minimalistic.

 ### Design Choices
 #### Typography